 In Barthe’s futuristic vision, pregnancy needs the proverbial “fix”.
 Instead of focusing on economic and societal structures that promote equality, the role women serve as being more than just mothers or Madonnas is an ongoing conundrum.
 Equally, only those women with personal wealth, or women like Rachel, who are identified as an asset and have the support of their employers, can access this “privilege of humanity”.

-A political dimension to The POD Generation calls to mind an observation Léa Mysius, the director of The Five Devils, shared with me in an interview to publish here on PopMatters tomorrow.
+A political dimension to The POD Generation calls to mind an observation Léa Mysius, the director of The Five Devils, shared with me in this interview.
 “We live in a capitalist existence, so once the dominating class sees the dominated class brings in money, that’s when they start to gain a foothold.
 Ideally, you’d get to a place where you break that system, and the dominated class takes the creative tools and starts making their own work.”

 The POD Generation sets up the premise of freedom, but from the outset, there’s a shadow of control.
 We’re cogs in a machine, dehumanised if we allow our capitalist existence to do so.
 If women have been the dominated class, do they achieve emancipation when the dominating class sees their value?
 The POD Generation doesn’t suggest so.
 On the contrary, there are women complicit in the charade, and while women apparently are given more control over their pregnancies and bodies in this story, they have less control.
 The pods are the property of The Womb Centre, a capitalist institution focused on monetising birth mechanically and unnaturally.